cnpack/cnvcl/Doc/Develop/CnCrypto_README.md

 The `cncrypto\Test` directory contains a complete command-line test suite, `CryptoTest.dpr`.
 Open and run it in any version of Delphi to verify the majority of the CnPack Crypto Library's functionality.
 It can also be opened with C++Builder 5/6 (`Crypto.bpr`) or Lazarus (`Crypto.lpi`) to run the tests.
 If only FPC (Free Pascal Compiler) is available without Lazarus, you may compile and run `Crypto.lpr` using the `fpc` command-line tool.
 The last two test cases are time-consuming and may take hours to complete.
 Please be patient during execution.

 > **Note**: This cryptographic library has only been tested on little-endian CPUs.
 Support for big-endian CPUs is not currently guaranteed.

+## Dynamic Loading

+For users who do not integrate the library via source code, we also provide a way to compile the CnPack Crypto Library into a DLL/SO/DYLIB and then load it dynamically, enabling cross-language usage.

+In the `cncrypto\Package directory`, you will find two projects: `CnCrypto.dpr` and `CnCrypto.lpr`, which allow users to pre-compile the CnPack Crypto Library into a dynamic library, such as a DLL on Windows, an SO on Linux, or a DYLIB on macOS, as needed, using either Delphi or Free Pascal Compiler (FPC).

+The CnCryptoIntf.h header file and the CnCryptoIntf.pas interface file located in the cncrypto\Include directory document the exported functions of the resulting DLL/SO/DYLIB, serving as reference for callers to link against and invoke the library.

 ## Example Demos